LuczynskiDar/Pehelper/README.md

 ---

-### The Command snippets, which I keep for myself to remember
+### The shell command snippets, which I keep for myself to remember

 #### Dotnet core CLI commands